iterorganization/Waveform-Editor/docs/source/yaml_format.rst

        globals:
          dd_version: 3.42.0

 *   **machine_description:** Provides URIs for IMAS machine description entries.
-This allows the exporter to copy existing static data from a machine description before adding the defined waveforms.
+    When you :ref:`export to an IDS<export-ids>`, any existing data from the machine description will be copied to the new IDS, before adding the defined waveforms.
     To specify machine descriptions for a target IDS, use a dictionary where keys are the IDS names and values are their corresponding machine description URIs.

     .. code-block:: yaml